• Skip to primary navigation

 Why would you take all the time and effort to get up early and drive out into the desert, just to snap one or two good shots and walk away?
 I don’t get it.

-My best advice: stay at least 45 minutes after you see that sunstar.
+My best advice: Stay at least 45 minutes after you see that sunstar.

-Be Alert
+Stay Alert

 It just so happened that our visit to Canyonlands fell on the morning of July 4th.
 Just as we were heading back on the trail to return to our car, I turned back one last time to take in larger scene behind us.